sharifme04/Search-Filter/README.md

 ## Available Scripts

-In the project directory, firt install all node modules and then you can run:
+In the project directory, First install all node modules and then you can run:

 ### `yarn start`